khrt/Raisin/README.md

     route_param id => Int, sub { ... };

-## params, del, get, patch, post, put
+## desc, params, del, get, patch, post, put

-It is are shortcuts to `route` restricted to the corresponding HTTP method.
+It's a shortcuts to `route` restricted to the corresponding HTTP method.

-Each method could consists of max three parameters:
+Each method can consists of this parameters:

+- desc - optional only if didn't starts from `desc` keyword, required otherwise;
-- params - optional only if didn't starts from params keyword, required otherwise;
+- params - optional only if didn't starts from `params` keyword, required otherwise;
 - path - optional;
 - subroutine - required;